 This module aims to develop students’ understanding of the psychology of the human-animal bond and how human actions can conflict with animal welfare and rights.
 Students will analyse the difficulties faced when considering ethical dilemmas involving animals.
 Finally, students will consider how and why laws involving animals have changed and evaluate the impacts that policies and legislations have on animal welfare.

 Dogs and cats are among the most popular companion animals in the UK.
 This module will critically analyse human relationships with these animals from domestication to modern day use.

-Creating and Managing Animal Training Programmes (20 credits)
+Creating and Managing Animal Training Courses (20 credits)

-This module is designed to give students the opportunity to develop, implement and evaluate a training programme based on scientific approaches.
+This module is designed to give students the opportunity to develop, implement and evaluate a training course based on scientific approaches.
 There will be an emphasis on the underpinning theories of animal learning and cognitive behaviour.
-Throughout, students will analyse factors affecting the progress of training programmes and the importance of flexibility and record keeping.
+Throughout, students will analyse factors affecting the progress of training courses and the importance of flexibility and record keeping.

 Setting up a Successful Animal Business Enterprise (20 credits)

 Nearly 50% of the workforce in the land-based sector is self-employed.
 The aim of this module is to provide students with the knowledge and practical skills required to set up and run a small business enterprise in the animal industry.

 Independent Animal Research Project (40 credits)